 Security should be a primary concern when choosing a rent recovery tool, since these tools interact with your wallet and token accounts.

-Client-side tools (such as SolRecover): Transactions are constructed entirely in your browser.
-The tool’s server never sees your private key or has the ability to sign transactions on your behalf.
+Client-side tools (such as SolRecover): Your browser connects directly to a trusted RPC provider like Helius to scan accounts, and transactions are constructed entirely in your browser JavaScript.
+The tool’s server only serves the static webpage — it never sees your private key, wallet data, or transaction details.
 You review and approve every transaction in your wallet before it executes.

-Server-assisted tools (RefundYourSOL, ReclaimSOL): Some or all of the transaction construction happens on the tool’s server.
-While this does not necessarily mean the tool has access to your private keys, it does mean you are trusting their server infrastructure to construct honest transactions.
+Tools that appear to use API-assisted or server-side processing (such as RefundYourSOL, ReclaimSOL): Based on our analysis, some or all of the transaction construction may happen on the tool’s server.
+While this does not necessarily mean the tool has access to your private keys, it may mean you are trusting their server infrastructure to construct honest transactions.
+The exact architectures of these tools have not been independently verified.

 For a deeper analysis of this distinction, see our article on client-side vs server-side recovery.